Should the homeless be protected by hate crime law?

-The Law Commission has recently published a review of hate crimes that proposes to include offences against homeless people.
+The Law Commission in 2020 published a review of hate crimes that proposed to include offences against homeless people.
 At Hodge Jones & Allen we wholeheartedly agree with this.

 Hate crimes are acts of violence or hostility directed at people because of who they are and the crime is considered more serious as a result.
 The law currently provides protection to just five protected characteristics: